zhubao315/learn-agentic-ai/-01_lets_get_started/03_from_llms_to_stateful_long_runningl_multi_agents/02_agentiacloud.md

 6. **Flexible Container Invocation**
    - **Purpose**: This allows containers to be triggered either on-demand (via HTTP requests) or on a schedule (via cron-like jobs), offering versatility in execution patterns.
-   - **Choice**: For prototyping, you’re using **[cron-job.org](https://cron-job.org/en/)**, a free online scheduling service.
-For development use [python-crontab](https://pypi.org/project/python-crontab/).
-For production, you’re opting for **[Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/)**, which integrates with Kubernetes for robust scheduling.
+   - **Choice**: For development we use [python-crontab](https://pypi.org/project/python-crontab/).
+For prototyping, we’re using **[cron-job.org](https://cron-job.org/en/)**, a free online scheduling service.
+For production, we’re opting for **[Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/)**, which integrates with Kubernetes for robust scheduling.
    - **Why It Matters**: Flexible invocation supports both real-time and batch processing, accommodating diverse use cases efficiently.

 7. **Relational Managed Database Services**
    - **Purpose**: A relational database provides structured data storage with ACID compliance, handling user data, agent states, or logs reliably.
-   - **Choice**: **[CockroachDB](https://www.cockroachlabs.com/)** is your selection.
+   - **Choice**: **[CockroachDB](https://www.cockroachlabs.com/)** is our selection.
 CockroachDB is a distributed SQL database compatiable with Postgres designed for scalability and resilience, with managed services to reduce operational burden.
    - **Why It Matters**: It ensures robust data persistence, vital for tracking workflows or maintaining system integrity.

 ---